numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

 - each route gets its own template
   - routes are assigned templates and template content handlers in the `urls.py` file

-- the project globally and each app locally has a `urls.py` file
+- the routing is handled in the project globally and each app locally in the `urls.py` file

 - it is a good idea to map out the paths of a web app
   - before getting into programming the `urls.py` file